 This is the fifth in a series of articles sharing my thoughts about the entry of traditional finance into cryptocurrency markets.
-See the previous articles on this page and follow me on Medium to catch each new post.
+See the full series on this page.

 Seems like nobody’s talking about a bitcoin ETF anymore, but they really should.
 It’s a true game-changer and destined to happen sooner than later.